14 Top-Rated Day Trips from Barcelona

 The sunny Mediterranean region surrounding Barcelona beckons visitors with its beautiful beaches, quaint fishing villages, and charming medieval towns.
 In this area of Catalonia, just a short drive or train ride from Barcelona, tourists can escape to another world - whether the destination is an upscale seaside retreat such as Sitges or the scenic monastery in legendary Montserrat.
-Most of the destinations combine cultural and nature attractions.
+Most of the destinations combine cultural and natural attractions.
 In the same day, tourists can sunbathe on the golden beach of El Vendrell and visit an archaeology museum, or enjoy water sports and then tour a medieval castle in Castelldefels.
-Further inland, the historic towns of Vic and Manresa inspire visitors with majestic churches, and the quaint village of Sant Cugat del Vallès offers country charm and splendid Romanesque architecture.
+Farther inland, the historic towns of Vic and Manresa inspire visitors with majestic churches, and the quaint village of Sant Cugat del Vallès offers country charm and splendid Romanesque architecture.
+Farther north, and shared with neighboring France, are the majestic mountain peaks of the Pyrenees and the tiny principality of Andorra, with even more things to do.

 An idyllic country town, Manresa lies in a rural landscape 58 kilometers from Barcelona with the Mountains of the Montserrat Nature Reserve in the distance.
 A focal point of the town is the Basilica de Santa María de la Seo, around which old houses are clustered.
 This ancient basilica is mainly Gothic in style but also combines architectural features of the Romanesque (early medieval) and Renaissance eras.
 Enter the sanctuary to admire the serene interior with its impressive medieval reredos, which is considered one of the finest examples of Gothic Catalan painting.
 Other noteworthy monuments are the Ayuntamiento de Manresa (City Hall), the Pont Vell (bridge), and the spectacular Iglesia de San Ignacio de Loyola that stands majestically on a hilltop.
 This 16th-century church was where Saint Ignatius founded the Society of Jesus, the Jesuit community that is now found all over the world.
 Manresa is a historic town that has also entered the modern era, with many interesting Modernist buildings scattered throughout the town.
 Most of the beautiful Modernist buildings were designed by the local architect Ignasi Oms i Ponsa.